martinmunoznz/sf-fire-incidents-analysis/README.md

-# Análisis de Incidentes de Incendio en San Francisco 🚒
+# 🔥 San Francisco Fire Incidents Analysis

-Este repositorio contiene el análisis del dataset público de incidentes de incendios en San Francisco, siguiendo los pasos requeridos por el challenge **Case Study - Data of Fire v1.1**.
+This repository contains the analysis of the public dataset of fire incidents in San Francisco, following the steps outlined in the **Case Study - Data of Fire v1.1** challenge.

-## 📊 Pasos realizados
+## 📊 Steps Completed

-1. **Descarga y exploración** del dataset oficial.
+1. **Download and exploration** of the official dataset.
-2. **Limpieza**: eliminación de duplicados y registros nulos.
+2. **Data cleaning**: removal of duplicates and null records.
-3. **Carga en base de datos**: los datos se almacenan en una base de datos SQLite para permitir consultas SQL.
+3. **Database loading**: the data is stored in a SQLite database to enable SQL queries.
-4. **Análisis exploratorio**: visualización de la distribución temporal y otros aspectos relevantes.
+4. **Exploratory analysis**: visualization of temporal distribution and relevant features.
-5. **Documentación y visualizaciones** dentro del notebook.
+5. **Documentation and visualizations** presented within the notebook.

-## 📁 Archivos incluidos
+## 📁 Files Included

-- `Challenge.ipynb` — Notebook de Jupyter/Colab con el análisis completo.
+- `Challenge.ipynb` — Jupyter/Colab notebook with the full analysis.
-- `fire_incidents.db`
+- `fire_incidents.db` — SQLite database with the cleaned data.
-- `README.md` — Documentación del análisis.
+- `README.md` — Project documentation.

-## ▶️ Cómo reproducir
+## ▶️ How to Reproduce

-1. Descarga este repositorio (`Code` > `Download ZIP` o con `git clone`).
+1. Download this repository (`Code` > `Download ZIP` or via `git clone`).
-2. Abre el archivo `Challenge.ipynb` en Google Colab o Jupyter Notebook.
+2. Open the `Challenge.ipynb` file in Google Colab or Jupyter Notebook.
-3. Ejecuta todas las celdas siguiendo el orden.
+3. Run all cells in order.

-## 🔗 Dataset original
+## 🔗 Original Dataset

 - [San Francisco Fire Incidents](https://data.sfgov.org/Public-Safety/Fire-Incidents/wr8u-xric)

 ---

-> **Nota:** El análisis cumple con todos los puntos de la consigna: limpieza, carga en base de datos, consultas y visualizaciones simples.
+> **Note:** The analysis strictly follows the challenge requirements: cleaning, database storage, simple queries, and basic visualizations.